Rakeela/dragora-notes/2021-4-3-Seventy-Third.md

 It's difficult to have the stances that I have, knowing that liberalism will always consider me an enemy.
 Yet I know that I live in a society, and idealism is about more than just what makes me comfortable.

 ---
+Argh, I'm trying to write a short story, and it is *very hard*.
+I could complain for five thousand words a day, but fiction is so much harder!
+How do some people output massive daily word counts?
+I want to live forever for so many reasons, but wanting to do some of the stuff that's *hard* is one of them.

+---
 Back to [[day-post-archive]]